albeertito7/init-sphinx/README.rst

     init-sphinx
     ├── docs
-    |    ├── make.bat
-    |    ├── Makefile
     |    ├── build                       <- Empty directory (for now) that will hold the rendered documentation.
-    |    └── source
+    |    ├── source
-    |        ├── conf.py                 <- Configuration Sphinx project.
+    |    |   ├── conf.py                 <- Configuration Sphinx project.
 Contains some configuration keys.
-    |        ├── index.rst               <- The root document of the project serving as a welcome page.
+    |    |   ├── index.rst               <- The root document of the project serving as a welcome page.
-    |        ├── _static                 <- For custom stylesheets and other static files.
+    |    |   ├── _static                 <- For custom stylesheets and other static files.
-    |        └── _templates              <- For custom HTML templates.
+    |    |   └── _templates              <- For custom HTML templates.
+    |     ├── Makefile
+    |     └── make.bat
     ├── .gitignore
     ├── README.rst                       <- The top-level README for developers using this project.
     └── requirements.txt                 <- Python virtual environment requirements generated with `pip freeze > requirements.txt`